geojunky/plume-tracker/README.md

 # plume-tracker

 Workflow for detecting plumes in CitcomS global mantle-flow models.
+This code was written as part of [Hassan et al. (2015)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015GC005751) -- please consider citing this work if you find the code useful.

 # Prerequisites